bjorne90/battleship-game/README.md

 ## Contributing

 If you would like to contribute to this project, please feel free to submit a pull request or open an issue on GitHub.
-We appreciate any suggestions or improvements to the game.
+I appreciate any suggestions or improvements to the game.

 ## Credits